-There's a tweet that has showed up on my radar multiple times this month.
+There's a (now deleted) tweet that has showed up on my radar multiple times this month.
 The tweet tells of The Montreal Massacre, where a gunman who entered a room and told all of the men to leave.
 After they left, the gunman shot all of the women.

 Of course, everyone has some choice words about the men who left.
 Even men are jumping on the bandwagon.
 The women who worked for The Order of the White Feather would be proud.
 Notice how not a single damn is given about the men who got shot during that massacre, whom for all we know, may have tried to intervene.
 Something else that gets overlooked is the fact that the men didn't know what the shooter was planning, and some, who feel survivors' guilt to this day, have said they would have helped if they knew.

 Here's a life lesson for you: unless it's their job, no one is obligated to risk their life to rescue you, whether you're a male or female.
 If a stranger decides to jeopardize their safety, family, etc. just for you, that's one hell of a blessing, but not a right.
 Our society is so spoiled and judgmental regarding this subject that too many people need to study this paragraph.